manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

              send ("view change", j) to all client libraries send resend to all replicas (in order)

-Can we use the above protocol under omission failures? ...
-No!
-Here is where the protocol fails:
+Can we use the above protocol under omission failures? ... unfortunately not!
+This is due to a big difference between crash and omission failures.
+With crash failures you know who is faulty: if a message does not arrive you know the sender has crashed.
+With omission failures, you don't know if a missed message is due to a faulty  sender or faulty receiver.
+So a replica may be faulty without knowing its faulty.

-1. In the above protocol, the primary sends the command `cmd` to all backup replicas and then immediately executes the state machine (executing `apply(cmd, state)`) and responds to the client library.
-Under omission failures, a faulty primary may omit all messages to the replicas, then send a message to the client, then crash.
-So just one client receives 'cmd', but is no backup replicating the command!
+With  omission failures, a faulty primary may omit messages to the replicas, then send a message to the client, then crash.
+So a client receives 'cmd', but there is no backup replicating the command.
+So how can you commit safely?

-2. When a backup needs to invoke a view-change to become the new primary, it may not know the last command that was executed.
-Simply maintaining a "lock" variable consisting of the last command does not suffice since the last few commands may not have been received by a backup replica.

-To deal with the first problem, how can a primary know if its message was sent to a sufficient number of replicas? ...
-By waiting to hear an acknowledgment!
-But even if the primary is non-faulty and sends a message to all replicas, how many acknowledgments can it wait for without losing liveness? ...
-Clearly, it cannot wait for more than $n-f$!
-Hence, in our protocol, the primary waits for a majority of acknowledgments before it commits a command.

-Here's how we deal with the second problem.
-We want to guarantee that if some non-faulty replica decides on a command, then all non-faulty replicas will decide on the same command within $\Delta$ time.
-In the synchronous model this is simple: just notify your decision via broadcast.

-## Primary-Backup for $n$ Replicas Under Omission Faults
+## The two choices for safety

+There are two different ways to solve this problem:
+1. The *lock-commit* (asynchrony) approach: **before** you commit to $x$, make sure that at least $n-ff$ non-faulty replicas received a lock on $x$.
+Since any later view change will hear from $n-f$ parties, then quorum intersection will guarantee to hear from at least one party locked on $x$.
+We will cover the lock-commit approach in the next post - it the the core idea behind [Paxos]()!

+2. The *commit-notify* (synchrony) approach: **after** you commit to $x$, send to all a notify of $x$.
+Make sure the view change waits sufficient time for the notify echo to arrive.
+Since any later view change will hear from $n-f$ parties, then quorum intersection will be guarantee to hear from at least one party that heard the notify of $x$.

+A clear advantage of the commit-notify approach is that the commit happens one round earlier!
+Note that the second path also comes with several disadvantages:
+1. Safety depends on synchrony.
+This is similar to [Dolev-Strong]().
+2. Safety is only guaranteed for non-faulty replicas: A replica may commit and then crash before any notify message is sent.

+## commit-notify in the steady state:

-**Steady-state protocol.** We now detail the steady-state protocol tolerating omission failures under a fixed primary; we later discuss the view-change protocol.
+**Steady-state protocol.** We  detail the steady-state protocol tolerating omission failures under a fixed primary; we later discuss the view-change protocol.

     // Replica j

     state = init // the state of the state machine log = []     // the log of committed commands view = 0     // view number that indicates the current Primary acks = []
     seq-no = 0

     while true:
-       // as a primary
-       on receiving cmd from a client library (and view == j): if acks[seq-no] == 0 // seq-no is available send ("propose", cmd, seq-no) to all replicas acks[seq-no] = acks[seq-no] + 1
+       // as a primary receiving from client on receiving cmd from a client library (and view == j): if acks[seq-no] == 0 // seq-no is available send ("propose", cmd, seq-no) to all replicas acks[seq-no] = acks[seq-no] + 1

-       on receiving ("vote", cmd, seq-no') from a backup replica r: if seq-no == seq-no':
+       // as a backup replica
-             acks[seq-no] = acks[seq-no] + 1
-             if acks[seq-no] > n/2:
-                log.append(cmd)
+       on receiving ("propose", cmd, seq-no') from replica[view] from the primary replica[view]: if seq-no' == seq-no: // if the replica is at the same sequence number send ("notify", cmd, seq-no) to all replicas log.append(cmd)
           state, output = apply(cmd, state)
           send output to the client library
-                send ("notify", cmd, seq-no) to all replicas seq-no = seq-no + 1
+          seq-no = seq-no + 1

-       // as a backup
-       on receiving ("propose", cmd, seq-no') from replica[view] from the primary replica[view]: if seq-no' == seq-no: // if the replica is at the same sequence number and has not already voted for this command send ("vote", cmd, seq-no) to replica[view]

           on receiving ("notify", cmd, seq-no') or ("notify-forward", cmd, seq-no') from any replica: if seq-no' == seq-no:
                 log.append(cmd)
                 state, output = apply(cmd, state)
                 send ("notify-forward", cmd, seq-no) to all replicas seq-no = seq-no + 1

        // Heartbeat from primary
        if no client message for some predetermined time t (and view == j): send ("heartbeat", j) to all replicas (in order)

 In the steady state protocol, the primary receives commands from the client.
 It sends the command to every replica through ("propose", cmd, seq-no) message.
 The sequence number seq-no keeps track of the ordering of messages.
 It also marks itself as processing the current command.

-A backup replica, on receiving a ("propose", cmd, seq-no) from the current primary,  if it has not already voted for this seq-no, sends a ("vote", cmd, seq-no) message back to the primary.
+A backup replica, on receiving a ("propose", cmd, seq-no) from the current primary, ....

-If the primary receives *votes* from a majority of replicas, the primary can add the command to the log, execute it, and send an output to the client.
 It also *notifies* the backup replicas about the commit, who can then add the command to their logs and execute it.
 To keep all backup replicas in sync, backups also *forward* the notify message.

 The primary then waits to receive the next command from the client.
 If it does not receive a command for a predetermined amount of time, then it sends a ("heartbeat", j) message to all replicas.

+## commit-notify, changing view with synchrony: